Grant Accountability Requirements

 In the above example, the claim follows the budget.
 Actual costs that will be charged to the grant (reimbursed) and credited to match is what is submitted.

 If the agency decides to waive collecting indirect costs (not be reimbursed for them) CVAD would reimburse only the total direct costs ($60,187.72) and $3,581.27 could shift to the match column.
-This is a good option for a program who typically struggles to meet match.
+This is a good option for an agency who typically struggles to meet match.
 The grant amount won’t change.
 The budget will only include direct costs and your match budget will include waived indirect costs from the grant budget.
-If the program does not struggle to meet match, using waived indirect as match is not something likely to be considered.
+If you do not struggle to meet match, using waived indirect as match is not something likely to be considered.

 Finally - If an agency chooses to use an indirect rate, it must be used consistently for all their programs.
 Once a cost is considered an indirect cost, it can’t also be a direct cost.
 Your agency does not have to apply for the de minimis rate.
 Your agency does not have to provide backup documentation for indirect costs.
 Indirect costs, once reimbursed to your agency are generally unrestricted funds.